 Usually, robots are used for GMAW welding when high deposition rates are needed to get a high production rate.
-In GMAW welding, a consumable electrode is melted and acts as a filler material.
-Robotic GMAW welding is used for welding stainless steel, copper, nickel, carbon steel, and aluminum.
+In GMAW welding or MIG welding, a consumable electrode is melted and acts as a filler material.
+Robotic GMAW welding or robotic MIG welding is used for welding stainless steel, copper, nickel, carbon steel, and aluminum.
 It’s usually used for metals that have high melting points of conductivity.

 Robotic Gas Tungsten Arc Welding (GTAW/TIG)

 Gas tungsten arc welding (GTAW) robots are used when welding thin parts or wanting aesthetic and precise welds.

 In Robotic GTAW, variables such as torch movement, shielding-gas pre flow, pulse frequency, etc., are automatically controlled.
 Arc length can also be automatically maintained with automatic voltage control.
 Intelligent GTAW robotic welding systems have cameras that help with joint location tracking and error detection.
 In this type of system, the operator calibrates the camera and teaches the robot the weld path.
 The robot then takes a picture before the arc is established and compares this image to the reference image.
 This type of system is ideal for welding thin materials where the placement of the arc plays an important factor.

 A laser welding robot is a type of welding that uses a focused laser beam as the energy source.
 Laser welding can either be through heat conduction or deep laser.

 The robot laser welding machine is composed of a fiber laser head, a tracking system, a fiber laser, and an industrial robot.
 It’s usually used to weld materials of different thicknesses from different angles and different directions.
 Medical devices and the aerospace industry typically make use of robot laser welding.